luwis93choi/Gazebo_ROS_Simulation/gazebo_practice_7_velodyne/README.md

-# Practice 7 : Building Gazebo model for Velodyne LiDAR
+# Practice 7 : Building Gazebo model of Velodyne LiDAR

 Find dimension data and sensor data from datasheet.